You are currently offline, serving cached version

 If the value is of type boolean, the section is shown once if the value is true, and the scope of the section is unchanged.

-If we have the section
+If we have the following template,

 {#hasProduct}